Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 Skechers Flex Advantage 2.0 - The Happs size and fit

 The Flex Advantage 2.0 - The Happs is only available in men’s sizes and typically runs true to size.
 The shoe comes in D - Medium and 2E - Wide options.
 Soft woven material with stretchy properties makes up the upper unit.
-Thus, consumers are advised to get fitted in person before buying one.

 The Flex Advantage 2.0 - The Happs features the FlexSole, a lightweight, durable and flexible exposed midsole.
 It extends to the front to protect the area from abrasion and impact during workouts.
 It has flex grooves in its entire length to facilitate multidirectional movements and foot flexion.